 In addition these houses are sold “voetstoets” (as is).
 So the bank taking care of selling the foreclosed home will not have made any repairs or renovations before selling the property.

-When buying a repossessed house you will be getting a good deal, but don’t forget that you will likely need to spend some money on renovation and repairs to maximise the property’s full profit potential.
-To help you along, there are 7 tips for renovating.
+When you buy a house from a repossession auction you will be getting a good deal.
+However don’t forget that you will likely need to spend some money on renovating a repossessed house and repairs.
+To maximize the property’s full profit potential.
+To help you along there are 7 tips for renovating.

 Know your own limitations and avoid projects for which you have no knowledge or experience.

-If you don’t have the time to make renovations and repairs yourself, or if you don’t feel confident doing it D.I.Y, find a professional to do the work for you.
+If you don’t have the time to make renovations and repairs yourself, or if you don’t feel confident doing DIY, find a professional to do the work for you.

-Another advantage of working with a professional is that they can refer you to other skilled workers who can provide good services at reasonable prices.
+Another advantage of working with a professional is that they can refer you to other skilled workers.
+That can provide good services at reasonable prices.

-The Internet has a wealth of knowledge to help you use your money efficiently and find the latest and greatest home renovation techniques and technologies.
+The Internet has a wealth of knowledge.
+This can help you use your money efficiently and find the latest and greatest home renovation techniques and technologies.

 As with anything, time is money!

-There are likely a number of areas of the foreclosed home that you would like to improve.
-However, you will need to be realistic about your budget and time frame and prioritize these tasks and projects accordingly.
+There are likely a number of areas of the repossessed house that you would like to improve.
+However you will need to be realistic about your budget and time frame and prioritize these tasks and projects accordingly.

-Before beginning any work on the home, conduct a thorough inspection and list all the things you would like to change.
-Then, put these tasks in order of priority and estimate how long each project will take and how much money each project will cost.
+Before beginning any work on the home, conduct a thorough inspection.
+And list all the things you would like to change.
+Then put these tasks in order of priority and estimate how long each project will take.
+In addition how much money each project will cost.
 You can then assess how many tasks you can realistically complete.